-Cruisers are stylish and comfortable bikes for everyday.Cruisers often have swept-back bars, wide seats, and low frames.
-They tend to have fewer gears to keep them low maintenance, and fenders and chain guards to keep the rider dry and clean.
-The iconic «ladies» frame with the sloping top tube is commonly found on cruiser bikes.
+Townies are stylish and comfortable bikes for everyday.Also known as cruisers or even cafe bikes, they have swept-back bars, wide seats, and low frames.
+Fewer gears keep them low maintenance, and fenders and chain guards keep the rider dry and clean.
+The iconic stepthrough frame with the sloping top tube is commonly found on cruiser bikes.
 These bikes are very suitable for riding to work, but no matter your destination you’ll look like you’re on your way to a fun picnic.

 Road bikes are built for riding far and/or fast on pavement.

 They generally feature drop bars that curl downward, and frames and wheels made to be strong and lightweight.

 Race bikes prioritize performance.
 They are very light and stiff, and put the rider in an aggressive, bent over riding position.
 They are at their best when ridden hard and fast.

 Touring bikes are for long trips, where the rider is pedalling all day and possibly camping.
 They put the rider in a more upright, relaxed position and include mounts for all kinds of racks and fenders.